ohira-s/YMF825pico/doc/YMF825picoUsersManual.md

 - Pitch- event decrements the Base Tone Number (BTN).
 - Modulation event resets the BTN to zero (default).

-  Therefore (MIDI Channel + BTN + 1) % 4 corresponds to a tone number to play.
-YMF825 chip does not support both pitch bend and modulation, so YMF825pico assigns original functions to these events.
+  Therefore (MIDI Channel + BTN + 1) % 4 corresponds to a portion number to play.
+YMF825 chip does not support both pitch bend and modulation, so YMF825pico assigns the original functions to these events.

 ## Interfaces
 - An OLED display and 4 rotary encoders for UI to control the synthesizer.